acidanthera/WhateverGreen/README.md

 Next trying:

-Try to compare the struct pipe_ctx in AMDRadeonX6000Framebuffer.kext while not working and working for more clue
+Try to compare the pipe context struct pipe_ctx in AMDRadeonX6000Framebuffer.kext while not working and working for more clue

 ```
 struct pipe_ctx {